 The building was left empty for 4 years until we bought it in September 2010; saving the building from property developers whose intention was to turn it into flats.

 Upstairs is now an artist's studio and a space for creating puppets and costumes for productions, as well as our office space.

-Downstairs is our kitchen, welcoming cafe, toilets and beautiful, flock wall-papered auditorium complete with proscenium-arch stage, a very old grand piano and removeable dance floor for classes.
+Downstairs is a welcoming café (BearKat), kitchen, toilets and beautiful, flock wall-papered auditorium complete with proscenium-arch stage, a very old grand piano and removeable dance floor for classes.

 We are running the theatre as a spontaneous venue for artists to create and showcase their work in.
 If youre interested in bringing your work to the Lyric or in hiring it, please contact us: firstname.lastname@example.org but have a read of this page first: HIRING.